“And all in the synagogue were filled with rage as they heard these things….” (Luke 4:28).

-I thought of this incident from our Lord’s earthly ministry.
+This incident from our Lord’s earthly ministry came to mind…..

-Jesus had returned to His hometown, had gone to worship at the local synagogue, and had read the text from Isaiah 61.
+Jesus had returned to His hometown and had gone to worship at the local synagogue where He read the text from Isaiah 61.
 “The Spirit of the Lord is upon me, because He has anointed me to preach the gospel to the poor, to proclaim release to the captives and recovery of sight to the blind, to set free those who are downtrodden, to proclaim the acceptable year of the Lord.”
-He closed the scroll, handed it to the attendant, sat down, and said, “Today, this Scripture has been fulfilled in your hearing.”
+He closed the scroll, handed it to the attendant, and sat down.
+He paused, then said, “Today, this Scripture has been fulfilled in your hearing.”

 That was provocative enough for some of them.
 Then Jesus added something that drove that bunch over the edge.

 In time, some of you are going to be saying to me, ‘Physician, heal yourself!
 Do for us what we’ve heard you were doing elsewhere.’
 But I remind you no prophet is ever treated with respect in his own neighborhood.
 In fact, take this lesson from our history.
-In the days of Elijah there were lepers all over the place in Israel, yet he cleansed only one of them, the Syrian general named Naaman.
+In the days of Elijah there were lepers throughout Israel, yet he cleansed only the Syrian general named Naaman.
 In the days of Elisha, there were widows everywhere in Israel, but he was sent only to the widow from Sidon.
 (My paraphrase of Luke 4:20-30)

 That did it!
 The very idea, that we are not God’s favorite and first in line for all His blessings!
 We must deal with Jesus now, and nip this blasphemous way of thinking in the bud!